 Here are some things that Brad and I do to help Max and Una get the most out of backpacking.

 Before you go:

 - Read age-appropriate books about the places you’ll be travelling to.
-I like these books because they can be adapted for readers of any age.
+I like these books (affiliate link) because they can be adapted for readers of any age.
 You can also find age-appropriate books from the library.